CosmWasm/cosmwasm/README.md

 ### Exports

-The required exports provided by the cosmwasm smart contract are:
+The required exports provided by the CosmWasm smart contract are:

 ```rust
 // signal for 1.0 compatibility